 Get in Shape for Golf

 You can't beat a good game of golf for low-impact exercise and plenty of fresh air.
+Just like runners, though, you may want to get in shape for golf.
 Golf is an excellent sport for keeping physically fit and mentally alert.

 Start exercising a few weeks in advance, about the same time of day you'll be playing golf.
 Walk 20 to 30 minutes a day, 3 to 4 times a week.
 Take a club and begin practicing your grip.
 Practice your back swing, keeping the club at waist level, and slowly increase to a full swing.
 Start with one of the shorter clubs, working up to longer, heavier irons.

 When you arrive at the golf course, and before you change into your golf shoes, find a bench and try these exercises for warming up your neck, shoulders, trunk, and legs.

 Put your left foot on the bench, keeping your knee close to your body.

 Your right foot remains on the ground.
 Place your hands under your left knee, holding onto the thigh.
 Tuck your chin to your chest and curl down slowly.
 Hold and count to 10.
 Do not bounce.
 Come back up slowly, keeping your chin to your chest.

 Stand and hold your golf club horizontally with both hands.
 Raise the club and place it behind your neck.
 Then, with feet comfortably apart, slowly rotate body to the left, then to the center, then to the right.
 Do this exercise frequently during your game and again afterwards.